UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 ### Special case for Chapter 2
-Chapter 2 sample code, while still following the general patterns used in all of the chapters, is a bit unique, it doesn't actually use Lllvm.NET at all.
+Chapter 2 sample code, while still following the general patterns used in all of the chapters, is a bit unique, it doesn't actually use Lllvm.NET at all!
 Instead, it is only focused on the language and parsing.
 This helps in understanding the basic patterns of the code.
 Furthermore, this chapter serves as an aid in understanding the language itself.
 Of particular use is the ability to generate DGML and [blockdiag](http://blockdiag.com) representations of the parse tree for a given parse.